Blank blank WWII Vehicle and Gun Database

 1945(2)

-The M3 Grant Command Tank based on the existing fully tracked Medium Tank and was in use from 1940.
+The M3 Grant Command Tank, it was based on the fully tracked Medium Tank chassis and was in use from 1940.
+It was commonly called a Grant.

 The Medium tank M3 Grant was was an American M3 Lee tank modified by replacing the original turret by a lower profile one with a large overhang at the rear to take radios.